abuseofnotation/category-theory-illustrated/index.md

 Let's talk: publishers, co-authors, contributors
 ===

 I want to make this book into the best introductory text, not only to category theory, but to mathematics as a whole.
-It seems that I would need some help, though:
+It seems that I would need some help, though.

-- I am looking for a *publisher* who is willing to release this book on paper.
+- I am looking for a *publisher* who is willing to work release this book.
 I have some more content that I can provide for the printed version.
-I am very flexible for the most part.
+I am very flexible for the most part, aside from the fact that some of its content would remain open souce.

 - I am also looking for co-authors and/or technical reviewers with good experience in category theory, who are willing to help with polishing and enriching the text.